On its 52nd anniversary, the Elmhurst College Jazz Festival presses into its sixth decade with an impressive lineup.

 Rise Above is his latest and most accessible release to date, in which he explores rich and haunting vocals from special guest singers, including legend Gregg Allman, Warren Haynes, JJ Grey, Anders Osborne, Murali Coryell and Josh Dion.
 Full of soulful melodies and hard-hitting grooves, the recording also features Jake Cinninger (Umphrey’s McGee) and Mike Stern on guitar, as well as a who’s who among jazz and jam band musicians.

 After a much-too-long hiatus of 29 years, we are proud to welcome Evans back for a second appearance as guest artist/adjudicator.

 A player of remarkable facility, whose searing lines are informed mainly by bebop and the blues, while also carrying a rock-tinged intensity, Mike Stern made his mark with Miles Davis in the early ‘80s, before launching his solo career in 1985.
 Since then, he has released 17 recordings as a leader, six of which were nominated for Grammy awards.
 His latest, Trip, is his first since recovering from a serious accident in 2016 that left him with two broken arms and nerve damage in his right hand that prevented him from even holding a pick.
 Stern is now back on top of his game, playing with typical authority and prodigious chops on this all-star outing.
 To a generation of contemporary jazz guitar aficionados, Mike Stern is regarded as one of the true guitar greats of his generation.

-We are excited to present Ms. Schneider and her orchestra for a third performance at the Elmhurst College Jazz Festival.
+We are excited to welcome Stern for his first appearance at the Elmhurst College Jazz Festival.